isagimon/FAIR_Implementation_ABM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15230586.svg)](https://doi.org/10.5281/zenodo.15230586)

 This Julia project simulates the dynamics of protein aggregation on a 3D lattice.
-It models the stochastic movement and interaction of monomers, including state transitions (Native, Amyloid, Oligomer, Fibril), and the formation of larger aggregates under crowding and kinetic constraints.
+It models the stochastic movement and interaction of monomers, including state transitions (Native, Aggregate-prone, Oligomer, Aggregate), and the formation of larger aggregates under crowding and kinetic constraints.
+The model also incorporates a clearance mechanism inspired by the glymphatic system, implemented as the random removal of oligomeric species at each timestep according to a user-defined probability.

 ---